Hesselink strata in small characteristic and Lusztig-Xue pieces: Introduction

-It was conjectured in [\cite{Vog}] that the equality $\rm{LX}(\g)=\H(\Delta)$ should also hold for all $\Delta\in\mathfrak{D}_G$ in the case where $G$ is a group of type ${\rm E_7}$ or ${\rm E_8}$.
-Our goal in this paper is to confirm Voggesberger's conjecture and provide for completeness an alternative proof for groups of type ${\rm G_2}$, ${\rm F_4}$ and ${\rm E_6}$.
-Combining the results proved in Section~2 with the results mentioned earlier we obtain the following: \begin{theorem} Let $G$ be a connected reductive group over an algebraically closed field $\k$ of arbitrary characteristic.
-Then the Hesselink strata and the Lusztig--Xue pieces of $\NN(\g)$ coincide, that is, $\H(\Delta)={\rm LX}(\Delta)$ for every $\Delta\in\mathfrak{D}_G$. \end{theorem} We use Steinberg's notation $x_\alpha(t)$ for the elements of the unipotent root subgroups $U_{\alpha}$ of $G$ and write $w_\alpha(t)$ for related elements of $N_{G}(T)$; see [\cite{Stein}, \S 3].
-We write $e_i$ for simple root vectors $e_{\alpha_i}$ with $\alpha_i\in\Pi$ and adopt Bourbaki's numbering [\cite{Bou}] of simple roots.
-We always assume that our root vectors $e_\gamma\in\g$ come from a Chevalley basis of an admissible lattice $\g_\Z\subset \g_\bC$, where $\g_\bC$ is a complex Lie algebra with root system $\Sigma$.
+We use Steinberg's notation $x_\alpha(t)$ for elements of the unipotent root subgroups $U_{\alpha}$ of $G$; see [\cite{Stein}, \S 3].
+Simple root vectors $e_{\alpha_i}$ with $\alpha_i\in\Pi$ are denoted by $e_i$, and we always use Bourbaki's numbering [\cite{Bou}] of simple roots.
+We assume that root vectors $e_\gamma\in\g_\gamma$ come from a Chevalley basis of an admissible lattice $\g_\Z\subset \g_\bC$, where $\g_\bC$ is a complex Lie algebra with root system $\Sigma$.
 Since we mostly work over fields of characteristic $2$, the signs of structure constants do not really affect our computations.